Supervisor: Andrew Carvalho, email@example.com

 The Water Division will shut off a water service without prior notice to eliminate a cross connection or backflow condition where contaminants or pollutants are suspected to be a threat to public health.
 The water service shall remain shut off until the cross connection or backflow connection is eliminated, or the condition is remedied, at the owner's expense, and the remedial work is approved by the Water Division.

 Hydrant permits are available when water is not available from another source.
 The usage will be metered and the permittee billed for the water plus a fee of $30.00 fee for the use of the hydrant.
 A refundable deposit of $300.00 is required for the meter and backflow equipment.
 The meter and backflow equipment must be returned to the Water Division for reading and billing purposes.
 To obtain a Hydrant Permit or for more information, contact the Water Division at (978) 374-2368.

 Water Service Application:

-Water Service Applications are not available online.
-A Water Service Application can be obtained at the Billing Office, City Hall, 4 Summer Street, Room 300 or at the Water Maintenance Office at 125 Amesbury Road.
-The completed application must be returned to the Water Maintenance Office.
+You may also obtain a paper copy at the Water Billing Office, City Hall, 4 Summer Street, Room 300 or at the Water Maintenance Office at 125 Amesbury Road.
+You can also return the completed and signed Water Service Application directly to Water Maintenance Office at 125 Amesbury Road.